How to clean your composite deck: step-by-step guide

 Mistake #5: Overdoing it on Pressure Washing

 We’ve already been through this, but let’s go ahead and revisit it.
-Excess pressure can ruin the texture on the surface of your composite decking by causing rough, fuzzy or cloudy patches and possibly breaking down the fibres in your decking, which can void its manufacturer’s warranty.
+Excess pressure can ruin the texture on the surface of your composite decking by causing rough, fuzzy, or cloudy patches and possibly breaking down the fibres, which can void the manufacturer’s warranty.

 Avoid using it, but if you have no choice, keep the pressure low and the nozzle constantly in motion.